Canneto, Caronia: Canneto di Caronia fires

 Starting from 14 January 2004, Canneto was the central location in a series of spontaneous fires (mainly along the railway line), and other electromagnetic phenomena.
 Appliances, starting with a television and evidently including a cooker and vacuum cleaner, were reported to catch fire spontaneously.
 Fires also struck wedding presents and a piece of furniture.
 At least one person was said to have observed an unplugged electrical cable ignite while he was directly observing it.
 ENEL, the Italian power utility, temporarily cut off the town's power supply, although the outbreaks continued.
 The fires stopped in August.

 The fires were linked to poltergeists.
 Suggestions that the cause was an unknown natural phenomenon prompted an investigation by scientists from the National Research Institute (CNR), with the support of NASA physicists.
 In 2007 it was proposed that the phenomena were caused by intermittent electromagnetic emissions.
 A state of emergency was imposed and part of the village was evacuated.
 On 24 June 2008, following further investigation by the appointed experts, the case was dismissed by the prosecutor of Mistretta.
 The conclusion of the consultants was that the fires were arson cases.

 Mysterious fires returned again in mid-2014.

 On March 5, 2015, police arrested and charged Giuseppe Pezzino, 26, with arson, conspiracy to commit fraud, and sounding a false alarm in association with the mysterious fires.
 His father, Antonino Pezzino, has also been implicated.
 The Italian military police had installed hidden cameras in the streets after the fires started again in July 2014.
 Video captured about 40 incidents implicating Giuseppe (and occasionally, Antonino).
 Further evidence was gathered by phone taps.

+Tourism and culture

+Canneto di Caronia is a small seaside resort on the Tyrrhenian coast within the Nebrodi Mountains regional park.
+The village has a pebble beach, clear sea, and is popular in summer with visitors from Messina and Palermo who own or rent holiday homes there.

+The village hosts the annual “Festa della Madonna della Luce” (first weekend of August), with processions, fireworks over the sea, and traditional Sicilian food stalls.

+Despite its small size, Canneto has attracted niche “mystery tourism” since the widely publicised unexplained fires of 2004–2005 and 2014–2015.
+Some local operators offer guided walks that mention the events alongside the area’s Greek and Byzantine history and the nearby Gole di Malabotta gorges and Lake Trearie.